Embeddings of $k$-complexes into $2k$-manifolds: Introduction

+\paragraph{The K\"{u}hnel problem revisited.} Theorem~\ref{t:complete} can be used to transfer the solution to Kühnel's problem from one manifold to another, as we discuss now.
+Another case, where Theorem~\ref{t:complete} could be useful are the computational aspects that we will discuss in next subsection.
+In particular, in both these cases, the consideration of the obstruction over the integers is unavoidable.

-In the proof above, it was crucial that Theorem~\ref{t:kuhnel_improved} holds for almost embeddings (and not only for embeddings).
+In the proof of Theorem~\ref{thm:radon}, it was crucial that Theorem~\ref{t:kuhnel_improved} holds for almost embeddings (and not only for embeddings).
 However, our approach allows, under mild conditions on the manifold, to extend an upper bound on the K\"{u}hnel problem from embeddings to almost embeddings.
-This would be in particular interesting, it it were possible to remove the additional assumption on the embeddings in Adiprasito's proof of the K\"{u}hnel bound (mentioned early in the introduction).
+This would be in particular interesting, if it were possible to remove the additional assumption on the embeddings in Adiprasito's proof of the K\"{u}hnel bound (mentioned early in the introduction).

-\begin{proposition} Assume that $k \geq 3$, $M$ is an orientable PL $2k$-manifold and $M'$ is a $(k-1)$-connected orientable PL $2k$-manifold such that $M$ and $M'$ have isomorphic intersection forms over the integers.
+\begin{proposition} Assume that $k \geq 3$, $M$ is a compact orientable PL $2k$-manifold, and $M'$ is a compact $(k-1)$-connected orientable PL $2k$-manifold such that $M$ and $M'$ have isomorphic intersection forms over the integers.
 If $\Delta_n^{(k)}$ (topologically) almost embeds into $M$, then $\Delta_n^{(k)}$ PL embeds into $M'$. \end{proposition}